Skip to Main Content

 Second home vs. investment property mortgage rates

-As they have with primary residences, mortgage rates for second homes and investment properties have increased this year.
+As they have with primary residences, mortgage rates for second homes and investment properties have increased in recent years.
 You’ll also pay higher rates, in general, for investment properties and second homes than you will for a primary residence mortgage loan.

 Can you call an investment property a second home?